vi/dive/README.md

                                 this is for debugging or for starting init process in PID unshare -P --no-setuid        no setuid/setgid/etc
-          -u --user             setuid to this user instead of the client -e --effective-user   seteuid to this user instead of the client -B --retain-capabilities Remove all capabilities from bounding set except of specified ones
+          -u --user             setuid to this user instead of the client -g --groups           setgid/setgroups to this comma-separated groups.
+The first one is primary.
+          -e --effective-user   seteuid to this user instead of the client -B --retain-capabilities Remove all capabilities from bounding set except of specified ones
-          -b --remove-capabilities Remove capabilities from bounding set -c --set-capabilities cap_set_proc the argument (like 'cap_smth+eip cap_smth2+i') -X --no-new-privs     set PR_SET_NO_NEW_PRIVS
+          -b --remove-capabilities Remove capabilities from bounding set -m --ambient-capabilities Set these capabilities as ambient -c --set-capabilities cap_set_proc the argument (like 'cap_smth+eip cap_smth2+i') -X --no-new-privs     set PR_SET_NO_NEW_PRIVS
           -L --lock-securebits  set and lock SECBIT_NO_SETUID_FIXUP and SECBIT_NOROOT